ddebenedittis/hierarchical_optimization_mpc/README.md

 `Torch`, `torchaudio`, and `torchvision` are necessary for the neural network approximator and ReLuQP.

+`ffmepg` is required for saving the videos in .mp4 format.

 ## Usage

 When I write `<some_text>`, you have to change the value in the <>.